Panic Disorder Therapy in Buffalo, NY–Help for Panic Attacks

 - Racing thoughts

 These are just some symptoms of a panic attack.
 Individual differences occur.
-No matter what the specificities, panic attacks are terrifying and painful.
+For example, some people may think they’re having a heart attack and rush themselves to the emergency room.
+No matter what the specific experience, panic attacks are terrifying and painful.
 But they aren’t inherently dangerous.
 You aren’t at risk of dying from them.
 We recognize how that can be hard to understand when you are in the middle of an attack.
-Part of the therapy for panic attack disorder is learning more about panic attacks and how to best manage them on an individual level.
-Thriveworks Buffalo counselors are ready to help you through that learning process.
+Part of the treatment plan for panic disorder is learning more about panic attacks and how to best manage them on an individual level.
+The fully licensed mental health providers at Thriveworks in Buffalo, NY are ready to help you through that learning process.

-Panic attack disorder has some additional unique symptoms.
+Panic disorder has some additional unique symptoms.
 The big two are: